 It’s Not You, It’s Me

-START Registration Title: It’s Not You
+(Start Registration Page Title: It’s Not You)

 As you join the Maryville community, you will form new, exciting, and sometimes complicated relationships.
 In this seminar, we will discuss the psychology of close relationships and critically evaluate this information within the context of your own experiences, both romantic and platonic.
 We will explore the role of marriage and monogamy in society, the ability of men and women to be “just friends,” and the controversial concept of “The One.”
 This class will use articles, films, readings, in-class activities, group discussions, and assignments to critically assess these issues and to teach you how to communicate your conclusions effectively.
 Together, we’ll answer your questions about relationships and emotional intimacy while backing up our answers with evidence.